adrian0sant0s/adrian0sant0s/README.md

 ## Hi, i'm adrian0sant0s!
-- 💻Java Script, CSS and Html.
+- 💻JavaScript, ReactJs, NodeJs, CSS and Html.
-- 📚Currently studying Node and React.
+- 📚Currently studying Docker and MySQL.
 - 😎In search of new challenges.

  <div>